Skip to main content

 The three upper floors of the property provide adaptable space that includes three large double bedrooms and a single bedroom all served by a house bathroom.
 Two bedrooms enjoy wonderful views through a pair of windows across to the church and marketplace.
 Bedroom 3 spans the entire top floor and comes with a good roof height and exposed roof trusses.
 There are two window seats and an exceptional south west outlook across rooftops to Helmsley Castle and surrounding woodland.

 Outside - At the rear, the cobbled yard includes a sheltered patio area that faces southwest across the garden.
-Directly opposite the porch lies the outbuilding; this useful space holds the boiler and has been converted into a utility/laundry room with Belfast sink and terracotta tiled floor.
+Directly opposite the porch lies an outbuilding; this useful space holds the boiler and has been converted into a utility/laundry room with Belfast sink and terracotta tiled floor.

 Environs - Thirsk/A19 14 miles, Malton 15 miles, A1(M) 21 miles, York 22 miles, Scarborough 30 miles